NotaCS/Functionnectome/README.md

 Additionally, a *makeHDF5prior.py* script is also provided.
 It can be used to generate an HDF5 file with your custom priors.
 (I still have to code a program to ease the creation of such custom priors, though...)

 For more details, refer to the documentation file (The_Functionnectome_Userguide.pdf).
+You don't need to read it all to be able to use the program, but at least reading the introduction chapter might be helpful.